 It took us a while, but we ended up in a café fit for The Travel Bunny!
 The menus of Bridge Coffee Roasters feature the image of a white rabbit being pulled out of a steaming cup of coffee.

-Not only that, but the coffee was delicious, and we had a great range of sweet and savory options to choose for our breakfast.
+Not only that, but the coffee was delicious, and we had a great range of sweet and savory options to choose from for our breakfast.
 In the end, we barely managed to eat everything.
 It was a good meal to get all the strength we needed for our visit to Piraeus!

 Church of St. Nicholas of Piraeus